70 Lighthouse Street; Rochester, NY 14612

 • Storage Boxes, acid-free, for archival materials (assorted sizes).

-• Printer: color ink-jet, automatic two-sided printing
+• Printer: Laser, color automatic two-sided printing

 Hours & Admissions